 These icons left an indelible mark on St. Pete, creating a music scene rich with history at a venue that tells its own extraordinary story.

-The Manhattan Casino: A Cornerstone of Black History in St. Pete
+The Manhattan Casino: A cornerstone of Black history in St. Pete

 Since its opening in 1925, the Manhattan Casino has been a cultural landmark for St. Pete’s Black community.
 Founded by local entrepreneur Elder Jordan on 22nd Street South—affectionately known as “The Deuces”—the venue grew into a bustling hub for Black-owned businesses and entertainment.
 Originally named the Jordan Dance Hall, the venue adopted the name Manhattan Casino in 1931, becoming a powerful symbol of Black ownership and enterprise during segregation.

-As Deputy Mayor Kanika Tomalin stated during the unveiling of Jordan’s statue, “His vision of African American ownership, entrepreneurship, and enterprise is firmly rooted on the foundation on which you stand.”
+As former Deputy Mayor Kanika Tomalin stated during the unveiling of Jordan’s statue, “His vision of African American ownership, entrepreneurship, and enterprise is firmly rooted on the foundation on which you stand.”
 Jordan’s legacy continues here on historic 22nd Street, where the community still feels his enduring impact.

-A Stage for Legends
+A stage for legends

 The Manhattan Casino became a destination for jazz, soul, and blues legends.
 Musical giants like Louis Armstrong, Nat King Cole, and Duke Ellington filled the hall with unforgettable sounds.
 A young Ray Charles took the stage here, as did James Brown, Cab Calloway, Lionel Hampton, Fats Domino, and Sarah Vaughan.
 Their performances not only made St. Pete a musical destination but also brought pride and joy to the local community.